Going Wild for Ecosystems

 Reading about Ecosystems

 One of the first things I like to do – more like an introduction to hook them – is have an ecosystem scavenger hunt.
 I tape up articles I’ve written about the various ecosystems and biomes around the world in my classroom.
 I tape them all around the room so students can circulate and read them without too many students in one place.
-Then, I provide each student with a clipboard, a pencil, and a scavenger hunt set of questions.
-They have to circulate from “ecosystem” to “ecosystem” reading and hunting for the answer to the question.
+Then I provide each student with a clipboard, a pencil, and a scavenger-hunt set of questions.
+They have to circulate from “ecosystem” to “ecosystem”, reading and hunting for the answer to the question.
 This is a great way to incorporate some reading while building a little background knowledge about the various types of ecosystems.

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!